octomix/josson/README.md

 All kinds of statement can contain implicit dictionary function parameter variables, please refer to [Dictionary Function](#dictionary-function).

+Resolved result will be cached with the key name except for key name starts with `$` or `*`.
+Next time a placeholder or statement query for the same key will return the cached value without evaluation.

 ### Data Finder

 After [Dictionary Finder](#dictionary-finder) returned a valid database query statement,